ernie-mlg/Time_delay_revise_demo/README.md

 # Time_delay_revise_demo

+------------------Oct.28----Update-------------
+Problem:

+Problem 4. fixed.

+    5. If the transcript is way more longer than the other one, for example transcript A have others vioce, time difference cannot be calculated.

 ------------------Oct.21----Update-------------

 Problem:

-    If the contents have a little bit error, time difference cannot be calculated.
+    4. If the contents have a little bit error, time difference cannot be calculated.

 -------------------Oct.20-------------------------------